 Ms Hicks served as Mr Trump's press secretary and handled media requests during his campaign.

 The fashion model-turned-spokeswoman previously worked as a publicist for Ivanka Trump's fashion label before entering politics with Mr Trump's bid for the White House.

 Though she rarely speaks in public, Ms Hicks handled most of Mr Trump's campaign communications on her own until the New York businessman hired more staff over the summer.

-He ran Mr Trump's social media operations and was recently named the president-elect's director of social media for his transition team.
+He ran Mr Trump's social media operations and was later named the president's director of social media.